What is Workplace Harassment?

 Title VII of the Civil Rights Act of 1964 and other federal rules, such as the Age Discrimination in Employment Act of 1967 and the Americans with Disabilities Act of 1990, covers employers with at least fifteen workers.
 Harassment is defined in these federal laws as verbal or physical conduct that is unwelcome based on race, color, religion, sex (including pregnancy), gender/gender identity, nationality, age (40 or older), physical or mental disability, or genetic information.

-In Caldwell and all cities in Idaho, employees are protected from discrimination and retaliation when they experience offensive behavior at work.
-This is especially true if the behavior comes from a superior.
+Employees in Boise, therefore, have the right to be free from unlawful discrimination and retaliation when they are subjected to offensive behavior as a condition of continued employment, especially when it comes from a superior.
 Finally, supervisor harassment that changes an employee’s salary or position is against the law.

 Types of Workplace Harassment

-Harassment at the workplace can take many forms, including sexual harassment, which might be heterosexual or same-sex.
+Harassment at the workplace can also include sexual harassment, which might be heterosexual or same-sex in nature.

 In Idaho, residents are protected from workplace harassment by Title VII of the Civil Rights Act of 1964, with additional protections under the Age Discrimination in Employment Act of 1967 and the Americans with Disabilities Act of 1990, which apply to employers with fifteen or more employees and by the Idaho Human Rights Act, if the company has five or more employees.